-I certify that the Statement of Accounts have been certified by the responsible financial officer and approved by the Chief Constable of West Midlands Police on 30 November 2020, in accordance with regulation 9 of the Accounts and Audit Regulations 2015.
+I certify that the Statement of Accounts has been certified by the responsible financial officer and approved for issue by the Chief Constable of West Midlands Police on xxxxx, in accordance with regulation 9 of the Accounts and Audit Regulations 2015.
+All known material events that have occurred up to and including this date which relate to 2020-21 or before have been reflected in the accounts.